 It’s believed that its name comes from an indigenous phrase meaning “a place to hunt geese”.
 While there is now much more here attracting visitors every year, the goose population is still holding strong.
 The Kitty Hawk Woods Coastal Reserve has many cute residents, namely otters and sea turtles.

 It’s a 461-acre maritime forest – perfect for enchanting walks on long meandering trails to explore these protected ecosystems.
 This is also the town where you will find some of the largest waves in the Northern Outer Banks.
-Due to this, Kitty Hawk is very popular for both surfing and skimboarding.
+Due to this, surfing and skimboarding is one of the best things to do in Kitty Hawk.
 Whether you want watersports or woodland wanders, Kitty Hawk has it all.

 This stretch of sandy coastline is home to a vibrant community and a wealth of natural beauty.
 Nags Head is known for having the longest public pier in North Carolina, a charming wooden structure that provides the perfect sunset stroll.
 There is an abundance of beachside amenities here, making it an Outer Banks vacation hotspot.